Dans-labs/mkdocs-dans/docs/index.md

 mkdocs serve
 ```

-Now you can point your browser to [http://localhost:8000][9] and the Material
+Now you can point your browser to [http://localhost:8000][9] where the docs
-theme should be visible.
-From here on, you can start writing your documentation,
+will be served.
+From here on, you can start writing and editing your documentation.
-or read on and customize the theme.
+Every time you save a documentation file, the docs will be reloaded.

   [9]: http://localhost:8000

-You can also just build:
+You can also just build the docs without serving them:

 ``` sh
 mkdocs build
 ```

-And you can deploy to GitHub pages of the project's repository:
+And you can deploy the docs to the GitHub pages of the project's repository:

 ``` sh
 mkdocs gh-deploy